bbc/lrud/docs/usage.md

 `boolean`

 Keeps index of the children coherent and compact.
-The child will be inserted at a given index position.
-All other children indices that are greater or equal to index of just registering node are shifted up by one.
-If index of the registering child is greater that current size of children list, than child is appended and its is set accordingly as last.
+The child is inserted at a given index position and all other children indices, that are greater or equal to index of just registering child, are shifted up by one.
+If index of the registering child is greater that current size of children list, than it is appended and its index is set accordingly as last.

 ```js
 navigation